Paul Novotny

-Paul Novotny (born May 26, 1966) is an American politician serving in the Minnesota House of Representatives since 2020.
+Paul Novotny (/en/, born May 26, 1966) is an American politician serving in the Minnesota House of Representatives since 2020.
 A member of the Republican Party of Minnesota, Novotny represents District 30B in east-central Minnesota, which includes the cities of Elk River and Otsego and parts of Anoka, Sherburne, and Wright Counties.

 Early life, education, and career

 Novotny grew up on a dairy farm in Elk River, Minnesota.
 He graduated from North Hennepin Community College with an A.A.S. in law enforcement.

 Novotny has worked as a police officer in Princeton, Minnesota, and was a sergeant for the Sherburne County Sheriff's Office, serving as an investigative sergeant and a firearms instructor over the course of his 30-year career.

 Minnesota House of Representatives

 Novotny was elected to the Minnesota House of Representatives in a special election on February 4, 2020.
 He won a full term in November 2020 and was reelected in 2022.
 Novotny first ran after four-term incumbent Nick Zerwas resigned to spend more time with his family.

 During the 2021-22 legislative session, Novotny served as an assistant minority leader.
 He serves as the minority lead on the Public Safety Finance and Policy Committee and sits on the Human Services Policy and Ways and Means Committees.